 2.1 SCOPE – The provisions of this Article 2 apply to any destruction services provided by Company to Client.

-2.2.A IMPROPER USE – Shred Containers shall be used only for collection and temporary storage of documents and other paper products owned by Client that are eligible for paper shredding (“Shred Materials”).
-Contamination or commingling of Shred Materials with non-paper products (such as plastic, spiral binders, large clips, cd’s, electronics waste or common trash) may render paper ineligible for shredding.
+2.2.A IMPROPER USE – Shred Containers shall be used only for the collection and temporary storage of documents and other paper products owned by Client that are eligible for paper shredding (“Shred Materials”).
+Contamination or commingling of Shred Materials with non-paper products (such as plastic, spiral binders, large clips, CDs, electronics waste, or common trash) may render paper ineligible for shredding.
 Company shall have the right to refuse or return to Client any Shred Container containing materials that are not Shred Materials; Client shall be responsible for any charges related to returning Shred Materials to Client or for the cost of alternate disposal of such materials by Company.
-A contaminated console fee will apply after one verbal warning and one written warning.
-Contaminated console fee is shown in Service Schedule.
+A contaminated console fee will apply.
+The contaminated console fee is shown in Service Schedule.

 2.2.C.
 DESIGNATION OF MATERIALS FOR DESTRUCTION – Client agrees that, upon deposit of Shred Materials (or other materials) in a Shred Container, box, or carton, it has irrevocably authorized Company to dispose of the Shred Materials (or other materials) by shredding.
 As part of the processing of Shred Materials, Company may commingle Shred Materials of Client with other materials to be shredded.